FrankKair/xcode-trash-remover/README.md

 ## Usage

-Simply run `$ xcclean` to check your directories.
-And run:
+`$ xcclean` to check your directories.

-    $ xcclean -rm

-To remove the files.
-You'll see something like the following:
+`$ xcclean -rm` to **remove** the files.

 <img src = https://raw.githubusercontent.com/FrankKair/xcode-trash-remover/master/assets/output.png width="30%" height="30%"/>

+## Directories

+- `Derived Data`: Intermediate build information.

+- `Archives`: Info about the target.
+Used for debbuging deployd applications.

+- `XCPGDevices`: Xcode Playground files.

+- `CoreSimulator/Devices`: Simulators and devices.
+That's where Xcode stores the apps' data.

+## Warning

+You should only use this program if you're sure you're not going to use the information contained in these folders.